 Are you raising livestock?
-Are you roommates with a reptile?
-Do you enjoy the company of other four-legged furry friends?
+Do you have a backyard flock?
+Are you roommates with a reptile or do you enjoy the company of other four-legged furry friends?
 Then the following information is for you!

-A few simple preventative measures will help keep your family healthy while they play or work with their favorite critters:
+A few simple preventative measures will help keep you and your family healthy while you play or work with your favorite critters:

 - Avoid touching your mouth after animal contact

 - Don't eat or drink around animals

 - Keep livestock and live poultry outside of the home

 - Supervise small children around animals

 Spring 2021 Press Release: Live Poultry

 Find out about rabies in Montana.